No data available for the deliverable: Appointment of TNPA Board

 Summary

 Mandated by the National Ports Act of 2005, corporatisation has stalled for nearly 20 years.
 President Ramaphosa revived it in June 2021, with a target for completion by April 2025.
 However, in April 2025, TNPA reported further delays to the Ports Regulator, citing concerns over Transnet’s financial stability.
-A ministerial Task Team is now working on a plan to complete corporatisation without harming Transnet’s finances.
+A ministerial task team is now working on a plan to complete corporatisation without harming Transnet’s finances.

 Corporatisation is not yet in place, so its impact cannot be measured.
 Continued delays - now extended to at least September 2025 - have raised doubts about TNPA’s legal status, with some arguing that contracts signed since 2006 could be challenged as the authority still operates as a division, not a subsidiary as the law requires.
 The immediate risk is prolonged regulatory limbo that deters investment and delays broader logistics sector reforms, requiring urgent ministerial intervention to either resolve the financial blockages or redesign the corporatisation model.